 - Do not rush to lift heavy weights.
-Correct form and strength building takes time, so start with light weights to master the techniques.
+Correct form and strength building take time, so start with light weights to master the techniques.

-- Do not do any high-intensity exercise in hot, humid conditions as this can lead to severe dehydration.
+- Be careful when exercising in hot, humid conditions as this can lead to severe dehydration.
 Spend time slowly getting acclimated to the heat.

 - Stop exercising if signs of overheating occur, such as a headache, dizziness, nausea, cramps, or heart palpitations.

 - Wear clothes and shoes that are suitable for the type of physical activity.

 Both cardio and weightlifting exercises have advantages and disadvantages, and their benefits and effects vary between people.

 Evidence shows that lifting weights burns more fat and has more promising long-term results.
 However, the type of exercise that is better for a person ultimately depends on that person’s goals, physical fitness, and capabilities.